ChristianKoplenig/ChristianKoplenig/README.md

 - Obsidian

 ## Motivation
-I belive in technology to help us solve certain problems.
+I believe in technology to help us solve certain problems.
 I think energy consumption is one of those problems.
 I would like to help people solving this problem.